TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 <details>
 <summary>MacOS</summary>

+### Step 1: Install Packages and Libraries

 Before we can install Ruby, we need to install some base packages.
 We will use the terminal to install all of the programs

+#### Step 1.0: Opening the Terminal

 * From your Desktop click on "Go" > "Applications"

 * Find "Utilities" and double click on "Terminal"

-The rest of the installations will take place inside of this terminal windnow:
+The rest of the installations will take place inside of this terminal windnow.

+#### Step 1.1: Installing xcode

-* Type `xcode-select --install` and press enter.
+Type `xcode-select --install` and press enter.
 You may need to click "Install" when prompted.

 This will install XCode - A program provided by Apple for programming.
 It will install a lot of necessary programs we need for Ruby and Git.
 This should take 10-15 minutes to install.

+#### Step 1.2: Installing homebrew

-When XCode finishes installing we can continue.
+Now that XCode is finished installing we can continue.
 The next program we need to install is called [homebrew](https://brew.sh/).
 Homebrew makes it easy to install other programs we will need.
 From inside of the terminal type:

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 You will be prompted to enter your password.
 When entering your password it may not look like anything is being entered, but rest assured your password is being entered.
-Press enter after you've entered your password.
+Once you are done entering your password, press enter.

 Congratulations!
 You've installed the prerequisites!
 When you're ready let's move on and install Git

-### Installing git and Heroku
+### Step 2: Installing git and Heroku

 Git is one of the most powerful tools in your toolbelt.
 Git tracks changes in the code, allows collaboration and many other things.
 Not to worry - You'll learn more about this soon!

+#### Step 2.1: Updating git

 MacOS already comes with a version of git, but we should update it to the latest version.
 To do that it's as simple as:

 `brew install git`

 This will install the latest version of git.
 Easy, right?

+#### Step 2.2: Installing Heroku

 Let's repeat the installation process with Heroku:

 `brew intsall heroku`

 This will install the command line interface for Heroku, a free website that can host your Ruby on Rails application.
 More about this later.

-### Installing Ruby
+### Step 3: Installing Ruby

 The next program we need to install is Ruby.
 Ruby is a scripting language very simliar to Python (if you've heard of that before).

+#### Step 3.1: Installing rbenv

 To make our lives easier in the long run, we will install a Ruby version manager to install ruby.
 This version manager, named "rbenv", makes it easy to switch between different versions of ruby.

 To install rbenv, run the following in your terminal: